Dhyakia/OPC_Project04/README.md

 <b>WARNING :</b> Before starting the program, make sure your virtual environement is activated.

-In the console, navigate to where torga.py is located en enter :
+In the console, navigate the installation folder :
 ```
-python torga.py
+python -m
 ```
 To save a tournament, type `save` when asked to enter a score.
 This will save the tournament for later.